 - Submit the request form available in your ILLiad interlibrary loan account.

-Whichever method you use, make sure that you fill everything out correctly.
+Make sure that you fill everything out correctly.
 If you're using the paper forms, make sure that we can read your handwriting!
 Also remember, only one request per form.

 Renewing Interlibrary Loan Items